Mountain State bettors, the Pittsburgh Steelers have returned both to the moneyline victory and giving points in the spread.

 The star Seahawks quarterback left the Rams game and will likely miss three games after having surgery for an injury to his right middle finger.
 The injury occurred last week.

 For Wilson, a mid-November return is his best-case scenario.
-For the Steelers, it’s already best-case because they won’t face him.
+For the Steelers, it’s already the best case because they won’t face him.

 It’s likely the Steelers will face Geno Smith, a tradeoff they’d gladly accept.